yukikitayama/understanding-typescript/README.md

 **Static** methods and properties allow us to use the methods and properties without making the instance of a class, useful for utility functions.
 Put `static` in front of a method.
 In practice, if you make an instance of the class, static property or static method are not available.
 You cannot even use it within a class method.
 If you wanna access, put class name in front of the static property or method.

+### Singleton

+Put `private` in front of `constructor()`.
+Cannot use `new` to instantiate a class.

+### Interface

+Allow us to implement in a class.
+Share functionalities or structures among classes.
+Interface doesn't have implementation details.
+Abstract class has concrete implementations and overwriting parts.

 ## Compiler

 User`tsc FILE_NAME.ts -w` or `tsc FILE_NAME.ts --watch`.
 Once saving the file, compiling TS file into JS file starts.